Chelsey Glasson: Google (2014–2019)

-Glasson joined Google in Mountain View, California in 2014 as a user researcher, and was promoted several times into management.
+Glasson joined Google in Mountain View, California, in 2014 as a user researcher, and was promoted several times into management.
 She said she was a strong performer, twice receiving a "superb" rating through the company's performance cycles.
 In July 2016, while Glasson was on her first of two maternity leaves, she relocated to Seattle, Washington, to work out of Google's Kirkland and Seattle offices.
 She said her manager, who was influential in the company's research department, allowed her to work remotely for the first few weeks after her leave ended.
 She said that this was due to her being a top performer.
 She was eventually promoted to managing a team of six, with another promotion planned prior to her second pregnancy.
 She left the company in August 2019 following what she alleged to be retaliation for reporting and experiencing pregnancy discrimination.
+Glasson did note that the company did not lay her off; however, they told her that she could not receive a promotion until she came back from maternity leave, and later, when she began to have more difficulties in her pregnancy, she was then informed that there may not be a management role for her upon her return to Google.

 In early August 2019, Glasson posted a 2,300-word memo about her departure from Google on an internal message board, which went viral within the company and was reported upon outside of the company, gaining media attention.
 In the memo she described her nearly five years at Google, and how her treatment at the company changed drastically after she reported what she alleged to be inappropriate comments about one of her direct reports, a mother of two sets of twins, in the spring of 2018.
 She alleged that her manager tried to get Glasson to encourage the woman to leave her team, or the company altogether, and that after she reported the misconduct, instead of an investigation into the accused manager, her complaint was reported to the manager.